 3. Limit pool access.

 If the kids can just walk out the back door and into the pool area, there’s a risk that they will go swimming when you’re not there.
 Therefore a fence is essential.
 Because it gives you control over who can be at the pool and make sure the kids aren’t tempted to sneak out for a swim while you’re out shopping.
 The fence should be at least 4 feet high, and have a locking gate on it.
+For seamless installation of your fence panels, it would be best to hire a professional fencing contractor like Illinois Fence Company.
+For seamless installation of your fence panels, it would be best to hire a professional fencing contractor.
+You may check out Sidepost for affordable fence installation in Canberra, Perth, and Gold Coast.
 Plus, put an alarm on the gate and any doors that access the pool.
 So an audible signal will sound if someone attempts access.
 If there is a window that faces the pool – put an alarm on it as well.

 4. Safety essentials are a must.

 Have a first aid kit nearby, and in a known location.
 So, it is readily accessible.
 Also, put emergency numbers in a prominent place near the phone.
 Plus, anyone who is supervising children at the pool should be CPR certified.
+You can visit c2cfirstaidaquatics.com to know more about getting online first-aid training and certification.
 Likewise, have rescue equipment like a shepherd’s hook or life preserver near the pool.
 Hopefully you won’t need any of these items, but being prepared is key to handling an emergency if it does arise.

 5. Constant alertness.